GAYLE Gets Ready For The 'Barbie' London Premiere

 What inspired your Barbie song, “butterflies”?

 Mark Ronson asked me to make a bedroom-pop version of “Butterfly” by Crazy Town.
 My producer Reed Berin and I went back and forth on many ideas and, at the end of the day, I was inspired by one of my songs, “luv starved (love sick),” which is two songs combined into one.
-And so I tried to do the pop punk inspirations at the beginning of the song and, at the end, do an ode to the original song before I interpolated it.
+I tried to do the pop-punk inspirations at the beginning of the song and, at the end, do an ode to the original song before I interpolated it.

 What are your memories of Barbie?